NASA-IMPACT/veda-data-pipelines/docker/list-urls/README.md

-# covid-data-pipeline
+# List files scripts

+Scripts for generating lists of files to process and upload that list to S3.
+These lists are used in AWS Batch Array jobs where each child job can pick from the list based off its `AWS_BATCH_JOB_ARRAY_INDEX` (and then the whole list can be processed in parallel). `AWS_BATCH_JOB_ARRAY_INDEX` is AWS Batch array job environment variable, learn more here: [AWS Docs: Array Jobs](https://docs.aws.amazon.com/batch/latest/userguide/array_jobs.html).

-Create a list of URLs for a given parent directory and upload them to S3.
-To be used in combination with an AWS Batch Job which operates on the list in parallel.
+* `run.sh` creates a list of URLs for a given parent directory and uploads the list to S3.
+* `list-s3-files.sh` creates a list of S3 URLs using `aws s3 ls`.

 Example: